Helmet Safety for Youth

 • Do not place stickers on a helmet.

-• Parents can set a good example by wearing their helmet.
+• Parents can set a good example by wearing their helmets.

 • Remember, anyone under the age of 18 must wear a helmet - it's the law.